 Add up to a cup of sour cream, plain greek yogurt or ¼ – ½ cup of creme fraiche.
 The richness, moisture it lends to a cake is amazing!
 You could even try a few tablespoons of mayonnaise, after all it’s just eggs and oil!

-How to Doctor up a Pumpkin Spice Cake
+How to Doctor this Pumpkin Coffee Cake Recipe

 - The first thing I did was add pumpkin puree (not pumpkin pie mix), because it wouldn’t be very pumpkin-y without the pumpkin, ya know!
 I used a rounded ¾ cup of pumpkin.
 See below for how you can use leftover pumpkin puree.